klab-aizu/IZH-ApproxCORD/README.md

-# NeuroCORD
+# Izhikevic Neuron with Approximate CORDIC
-Neuromorphic design with CORDIC
+Izhikevic Neuron with Approximate CORDIC